Njihia413/argus-ai-secure-poc/frontend/memory-bank/systemPatterns.md

 -   React `useState` for local component state (e.g., dialog open/closed, loading states for actions).
 -   Custom store implementation for global state.
 -   Server-side data fetching using Next.js patterns.
+-   **State Persistence**: Zustand's `persist` middleware is used to save the authentication state to `sessionStorage`, ensuring it survives page reloads.
+The application correctly handles the asynchronous rehydration of this state to prevent race conditions.

 ### 3. Security Implementation
 -   WebAuthn integration for passwordless authentication.